Learning Disability Today

 disabilities.

-What resources are available to support this population to make decisions about infant feeding?
+What resources are available to support mothers to make decisions about infant feeding?

 The importance of healthcare professionals checking understanding is important, as examples are given in the scoping review where women have not necessarily understood the information provided by healthcare staff.
-For one woman, this misunderstanding resulted in them exclusively bottle?feeding: “I said I wanted to do both…I got told that it would mess up the baby’s head really… So I just went on bottle?feeding her.
-(Morgan)”
+For Morgan, this misunderstanding resulted in her exclusively bottle feeding: “I said I wanted to do both…I got told that it would mess up the baby’s head really… So I just went on bottle feeding her.”

-The review also found that many women wanted health professionals to give practical demonstrations: “I just wanted them to show me, but they would explain it to me and explain it to me and they would show me paper… and I’m like, I don’t want you to explain it.
+The review also found that many women wanted health professionals to give practical demonstrations.
+Paula said: “I just wanted them to show me, but they would explain it to me and explain it to me and they would show me paper… and I’m like, I don’t want you to explain it.”

 The authors said that it appears that these women are not receiving the information they need through the current mechanisms offered.
 They recommended that further studies in this area put the voices of women with learning disabilities, as well as the health professionals who support them, at the heart of the research